FOSSCharlie/chkt/SECURITY.md

 Everything below is ranked by real-world impact, assuming the "trusted network only" model.
-If you're planning to expose this publicly, the first finding is the one to fix before anything else.
+If you're planning to expose this publicly, finding #1 is the one to fix before anything else.

 ---